 Will all this activity going on, it can be hard to keep track.
-The Tyler Loop has put together this guide to major downtown developments since the start of 2016, and we’ll be adding to it over time.
+The Tyler Loop has put together this guide to major downtown developments since the start of 2016, and we’ll continue updating over time.
 Click a location to read about it, or just scroll down.
-This map is made possible by reporting from local daily news outlets; we’ve linked to their stories in the items below.

 Want to tell us about something we missed?
 Want to share your thoughts on the future of downtown Tyler?
 Shoot us an email.